valtou/ga-nn-demo/README.md

-# Neural network and genetic algorithm demo with Java
+# Neural network and genetic algorithm demo written in Java

 Simple demo on evolving a car with genetic algorithm to finish a randomly drawn race track.
 Created with LibGDX and Box2D.